linode/docs/docs/platform/how-to-choose-a-data-center/index.md

 title: How to Choose a Data Center

 ---
 Deploying your Linode to a geographically advantageous data center can make a big difference in connection speeds to your server.
 Ideally, your site or application should be served from multiple points around the world, with requests sent to the appropriate region based on client geolocation.
-On a smaller scale, deploying a Linode in a data center nearest you will make it easier to work with than one in a different region or continent.
+On a smaller scale, deploying a Linode in the data center nearest to you will make it easier to work with than one in a different region or continent.

-Bear in mind that many things can affect network congestion, connection speeds, and throughput, so you should never interpret one reading as a sole data point.
+There are many things can affect network congestion, connection speeds, and throughput, so you should never interpret one reading as the sole data point.
 Always perform tests in multiples of three or five for an average, and on both weekend and weekdays for the most accurate information.

-This page is a quick guide for choosing and speed testing a data center.
-Start by creating a Linode in a data center in or near your region, or several Linodes in multiple regions if you're close to more than one DC.
+This page is a quick guide for choosing and speed testing a data center (DC).
+Start by creating a Linode in the data center in or near your region, or several Linodes in multiple regions if you're close to more than one DC.
 From there, use Linode's [Facilities Speedtest](https://www.linode.com/speedtest) page for test domains to ping and files to download.

 ## Network Latency